Catholic Opening Prayer For Meeting

 The Hail Mary is a prayer used by Catholics to ask for help from God.
 It is said to be one of the most popular prayers in the world.
 The prayer is said to have originated with Jesus himself and was passed down through the Church.
 The Hail Mary can be used as a petition for many things, including protection from harm, healing, and guidance.

-READ: Catholic Prayer For Recently Deceased
+READ: Catholic Novena Prayer For The Dead Pdf

 Glory Be to the Father